humitos/emacs-configuration/README.rst

 :C-c p f: find file in current project
 :C-c C-s: perform a grep on the current project
 :C-c p h: all together
-.. :C-c p s g: perform a grep on the current project

   This is also integrated with helm